fberbert/leverage-trading-bot/README.md

-# tk-bitcoin.py
+# tk-bitcoin-monitor.py
-A real-time Bitcoin price monitor with sound alert.
+A real-time Bitcoin price monitor with sound alert using WebSockets.

-This script fetches the latest Bitcoin price in USD from the Binance API and displays it in a minimalist GUI window using Tkinter.
+This script fetches the latest Bitcoin price in USD from the KuCoin WebSocket API and displays it in a minimalist GUI window using Tkinter.
 The window also includes an input field to set a custom alert price, which, when reached, triggers a sound alert.

 ## Screenshot